hyperledger/bevel/platforms/hyperledger-indy/images/indy-key-mgmt/README.md

 docker build -t indy-key-mgmt:1.9.2 .
 ```
 *NOTE*: Version 1.9.2 is default version also for version of Hyperledger Indy in this Docker image.<br>
-When you would like to update this version, then override build arguments.
+When you would like to update this version, then override build arguments.<br>
-example for update to 1.11.0
+Example for update to 1.11.0:
 ```bash
 docker build --build-arg INDY_NODE_VERSION=v1.11.0 -t build.dev.di-uisp-accenture.com/indy-key-mgmt:1.11.0 .
 ```